 The technique used in this study is believed to be one of the most accurate ways of testing energy expenditures and did not rely on activity monitors which can be faulty.
 Instead, energy expenditure was calculated from analysis of urine samples from the participants who were given a type of water called “doubly labeled water” which enabled the most effective measurements of metabolic activity.

-To keep weight lost off for good, physical activity is the way to go.
+To keep weight lost off for good, physical activity is the suggested way to go based on this current information.

 University of Colorado Anschutz Medical Campus.
 “Exercise is more critical than diet to maintain weight loss: Physical activity helps to prevent weight regain when previously overweight.”
 ScienceDaily.
 ScienceDaily, 29 March 2019. www.sciencedaily.com/releases/2019/03/190329130227